 We intend to seek future collaborative relationships with pharmaceutical and biotechnology partners to fund some of our research and development expenses and develop and commercialize product candidates.
-We are currently seeking partners for two of our proprietary product candidates and the success, timing and terms and conditions of these partnering efforts will affect our revenues and financial results in 2007 and beyond.
+In 2007, we accomplished our goal of completing a partnership based on our Pulmonary Technology with the execution of the Bayer partnership for NKTR-061 on August 1, 2007.
+In addition, we are also working to achieve a successful partnership based on our PEGylation Technology.
+The success, timing and terms and conditions of these partnering efforts will affect our revenues and financial results in 2007 and beyond.
 If we are ultimately not able to negotiate acceptable collaborative arrangements with respect to our existing and future product candidates, or if any arrangements we do negotiate do not include sufficiently favorable commercial terms, we may not receive an adequate return on these investments and our results of operations and financial condition would suffer.